SRIVIDYAMEDURI/Deep-Learning/0_README.md

 ![Naive Bayes](Images/naive-bayes.png)

-### Lab 2: Execute an Experiment to a remote Data Science Virtual Machine
+### Lab 2: Execute an Experiment on a remote Data Science Virtual Machine

 In this lab you will create an experiment, examine its configuration, and run the experiment on a remote Docker container.
 You'll set up the experiment in the AMLS Workbench tool, and then run all experiments from the command line interface (CLI)